Stellar Wind Confinement of Evaporating Exoplanet Atmospheres and its Signatures in 1083 nm Observations: Method

 We model the structure of thermal winds originating from the planet and their interaction with the stellar wind using the three dimensional hydrodynamic simulations developed within the {\tt Athena++} \citep[Version 2019][online at: \url{https://princetonuniversity.github.io/athena}]{2020ApJS..249....4S} code, which is an Eulerian (magneto)hydrodynamic code descended from {\tt Athena} \citep{2008ApJS..178..137S}.
 We then compute the radiative transfer of stellar light through the simulated planetary wind to produce synthetic absorption spectra at 1083~nm during planet transit.

 We choose to insert hydrodynamic winds into our simulations, instead of self-consistently simulating atmospheric heating and wind launching, in order to remain as agnostic as possible regarding the nature of the wind-driving mechanism(s) and to be able to simulate 3D planetary winds with a broad range of properties in a fast and efficient way that enables searching for the best fit to observational data in future work.
-This approach also gives us the flexibility to investigate how different wind geometries at the planet surface, ranging from isotropic winds to winds with various degrees of (day-night and/or equator-pole) anisotropy, may affect the observable signatures.
+This approach also gives us the flexibility to investigate how different wind geometries may affect the observable signatures.
 In this paper, we study winds that are launched isotropically and leave the investigation of other wind geometries for future work.